techqueria/website/content/english/about/brand.md

 ### Slogans

-"We're the largest community for Latinx in Tech."
+We're the largest community for Latinx in Tech.

-"Techqueria is a nonprofit representing the largest community for Latinx in Tech."
+Techqueria is a nonprofit serving the largest community for Latinx in Tech.

-""Techqueria is a 501(c)(3) nonprofit representing the largest community for Latinx in Tech."
+Techqueria is a 501(c)(3) nonprofit serving the largest community for Latinx in Tech.

-"Techqueria is a 501(c)(3) nonprofit representing the largest community for Latinx professionals in the tech industry."
+Techqueria is a 501(c)(3) nonprofit serving the largest community for Latinx professionals in the tech industry.

 ### Meta Description

-Techqueria is a nonprofit representing the largest community for Latinx in Tech. 🌮
+Techqueria is a nonprofit serving the largest community for Latinx in Tech. 🌮

 ### Standard Description

-Techqueria is a nonprofit representing the largest community for Latinx in Tech. 🌮
+Techqueria is a nonprofit serving the largest community for Latinx in Tech. 🌮

 We build Latinx-centered spaces that revolve around career advice, technical talks, mentorship, open jobs, upcoming events/conferences, speaking opportunities, and open-source.